theHamsta/pystencils_autodiff/README.rst

     print(backward_assignments)

-You can see the derivatives with respective to the two inputs multiplied by the gradient diffz_C of the output z_C.
+You can see the derivatives with respective to the two inputs multiplied by the gradient `diffz_C` of the output `z_C`.

 .. testoutput::
     :options: -ELLIPSIS, +NORMALIZE_WHITESPACE